jccguimaraes/project-viewer-plus/TASKS.md

 - [Unit tests] Don't fall behind on it!
 - [All-Contributors] Find out why README gets messed
 - [Async / Promises] Consider changing `new Promise...` to `async / try catch`.
+- [Editor / Icon] Hover sometimes does not remove the tooltip

 ## docs